guilhermebkel/clean-architecture-study/README.md

 The response is: **You're making a direct connection between lots of important parts of your project, without any boundaries between them.
 Because of this, if you decide to change some of these parts later, it will be hard since you'll have to make a change in everything that is coupled.**

 In order to avoid coupling all the software, we have lots of ways to make it.
-One of them is called **Dependency Inversion**, which make us able to add **Layers** between external libraries and the core of our project, as the name says by itself, we make the libs to rely on our project.
+One of them is called **Dependency Inversion**, which make us able to add **Layers** between external libraries and the core of our project, as the name says by itself, we make the libs to rely on our project, not the contrary.

 <img src="./assets/good_construction.png">